 The intersection of the banking crisis and power cuts in Lebanon creates a fragile payment ecosystem.
 Credit card terminals require both electricity and an active internet connection to function.

-If a restaurant experiences one of the common power cuts in Lebanon during your meal, their POS machine may go offline.
+If a restaurant experiences a cut during your meal, their POS machine may go offline.
 Even if the generator turns on, the internet reboot time causes delays.
 “Cash Only” is often a technical necessity rather than a policy choice.
-Additionally, avoid using ATMs during known blackout times, as power cuts in Lebanon can cause machines to freeze and capture your card.
-Always carry USD cash to exchange at local Sarraf offices to avoid being stranded financially by power cuts in Lebanon.
+Additionally, avoid using ATMs during known blackout times, as a sudden cut can cause machines to freeze and capture your card.
+Always carry USD cash to exchange for Lebanon currency at local Sarraf offices to avoid being stranded financially.

 Regional Analysis: Where to Find Power

-Not all regions suffer equally from power cuts in Lebanon.
+Not all regions suffer equally.
 The situation is highly regionalized based on local utility management.

-Jbeil (Byblos): This city is the gold standard.
-Electricité de Jbeil (EDJ) provides near 24-hour electricity, making Jbeil the best base to avoid the stress of power cuts in Lebanon.
+• Jbeil (Byblos): This city is the gold standard.
+Electricité de Jbeil (EDJ) provides near 24-hour electricity, making Byblos Lebanon the best base to avoid stress.

-Beirut: A mixed bag.
-While Downtown is reliable, areas like Hamra rely heavily on noisy private generators to bridge the gaps left by power cuts in Lebanon.
+• Beirut: A mixed bag.
+While Downtown is reliable, areas like Hamra rely heavily on noisy private generators to bridge the gaps in Beirut travel.

-The South and Rural North: These areas face higher risks.
-During fuel shortages, power cuts in Lebanon hit these regions hardest, sometimes leading to total communication blackouts.
+• The South and Rural North: These areas face higher risks.
+During fuel shortages, outages hit these regions hardest, sometimes leading to total communication blackouts.

 The Comprehensive Packing List